tapunict/System-Stats-By-Keylogger/README.md

         * Web Browsing
         * Office & Study
         * Other
-    + Customers Geolocation by IP :earth_americas
+    + Customers Geolocation by IP :earth_americas:
     + Different stats about time spent writing to the PC :eyes:

 ## Structure & Demo